dangeliki/RealEstateApp/README.md

 # RealEstateApp
-Final Project for Coding Factory
+Final Project for Coding Factory by AUEB